rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 ## GOG-0213

-GOG-0213, a phase III randomised controlled open label trial, studied the safety and efficacy of bevacizumab in the treatment of patients with platinum-sensitive, recurrent epithelial ovarian, fallopian tube or primary peritoneal cancer, who have not received prior chemotherapy in the recurrent setting.
+GOG-0213, a phase III randomized controlled open label trial, studied the safety and efficacy of bevacizumab in the treatment of patients with platinum-sensitive, recurrent epithelial ovarian, fallopian tube or primary peritoneal cancer, who have not received prior chemotherapy in the recurrent setting.
 There was no exclusion criterion for prior anti-angiogenic therapy.
 The study evaluated the effect of adding bevacizumab to carboplatin+paclitaxel and continuing bevacizumab as a single agent until disease progression or unacceptable toxicity compared to carboplatin+paclitaxel alone.

-A total of 673 patients were randomised in equal proportions to the following two treatment arms:
+A total of 673 patients were randomized in equal proportions to the following two treatment arms:

-- CP arm: Carboplatin (AUC5) and paclitaxel (175 mg/m 2  intravenously) every 3 weeks for 6 and up to 8 cycles.
+- CP arm: Carboplatin (AUC5) and paclitaxel (175 mg/m 2  intravenous) every 3 weeks for 6 and up to 8 cycles.
-- CPB arm: Carboplatin (AUC5) and paclitaxel (175 mg/m 2  intravenously) and concurrent bevacizumab (15 mg/kg) every 3 weeks for 6 and up to 8 cycles, followed by bevacizumab (15 mg/kg every 3 weeks) alone until disease progression or unacceptable toxicity.
+- CPB arm: Carboplatin (AUC5) and paclitaxel (175 mg/m 2  intravenous) and concurrent bevacizumab (15 mg/kg) every 3 weeks for 6 and up to 8 cycles, followed by bevacizumab (15 mg/kg every 3 weeks) alone until disease progression or unacceptable toxicity.

 Most patients in both the CP arm (80.4%) and the CPB arm (78.9%) were White.
 The median age was 60.0 years in the CP arm and 59.0 years in the CPB arm.
 The majority of patients (CP: 64.6%; CPB: 68.8%) were in the age category &lt; 65 years.
 At baseline, most patients in both treatment arms had a GOG PS of 0 (CP: 82.4%: CPB; 80.7%) or 1 (CP: 16.7%: CPB; 18.1%).
 A GOG PS of 2 at baseline was reported in 0.9% of patients in the CP arm and in 1.2% of patients in the CPB arm.